ohhh25/ai-book/README.md

 # Welcome to the Introduction to Artificial Intelligence <br> for High Schoolers Book!!!! 😀

 by Lukas Cao<br>
-Special Thanks to my friend & editor Aiden Choe
+Special thanks to my friend, [Aiden Choe](https://github.com/aidenchoe), for helping me edit this book.

 <ins>**AI (Artificial Intelligence)**</ins> is changing the landscape of multiple industries as we know it.
 In recent examples, AI has been used to save scientists an immense amount of time during the COVID-19 pandemic, producing a global impact.
 But what if **<ins>you</ins> could build your own AI** to do your homework, chores, or even just act as a personal companion when you are lonely?